Department of Justice is now the Department of Communities and Justice. Find out more >

 Superannuation is not part of the deceased person's estate and is dealt with separately.
 For more information see

-A life insurance benefit from one policy that is not more than $50,000 does not require probate or administration to be paid out by the insurer.
+A life insurance benefit from one policy that is not more than $100,000 (as at July 2022) does not require probate or administration to be paid out by the insurer.
 If the deceased has life insurance contact the insurer or get legal advice.

 If you discover additional assets owned by the deceased after the distribution of the estate, you should get